-I didn’t feel the same way, mainly because at first, I would not disappoint our friends – So cancelling was not an option for me.
+I didn’t feel the same way, mainly because at first, I wouldn’t disappoint our friends – so cancelling was not an option for me.
 Phillippa participated in the christenings with me, even though she eventually hated it.
 We had five to six christenings in the first year while trying to conceive ourselves!

 I didn’t mind all the babies around me.
 It is pretty hard to be mad at a baby.
 For me, it was all the successful pregnancies that were bothering me.

 It’s so damn unfair!

 Phillippa and I have worked hard to get to the position we have today.
 We have not taken life for granted.
 We have both struggled throughout our lives.
 I lost my father when I was 19, and Phillippa’s family have been through a difficult divorce.
 But none of us have at any point given up on life.
 We have not allowed life crises to discourage us.
 We have always overcome our struggles.

 Dealing with Infertility